 These Mini Pineapple Upside-Down Cakes are simple, sweet, and sure to put a smile on everyone’s face!
 Just like the classic dessert, but in mini form!
 Perfect for parties and celebrations!

-Mini Pineapple Upside Down Cake Recipe
+Mini Pineapple Upside Down Cake from Scratch

 First things first: to make this recipe you’re going to need a jumbo muffin tin.
 The pineapple slices won’t fit in a regular muffin tin, and while you could cut them up into tiny pieces, I highly suggest springing for the pan and following the recipe as written.
 Plus, once you buy a jumbo muffin tin you can make other great recipes like these nutella stuffed chocolate chunk zucchini muffins.
 Win-win!
 I purchased my jumbo muffin tin at Sur la Table, but you can also buy one from amazon.